DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-1/historical-context/_index.md

 {{% note %}}

-The first sync sound films were in mono, with a single channel of audio played back through a speaker located in the front of the auditorium at the horizontal center of the screen.
+The first sync sound films were in mono, with a single channel of audio played back through a speaker in the front of the auditorium at the horizontal center of the screen.

 **King Kong - 1933**

 The score was unlike any that came before and marked a significant change in the history of film music.
 King Kong's score was the first feature-length musical score written for an American "talkie" film, the first major Hollywood film to have a thematic score rather than background music, the first to mark the use of a 46-piece orchestra and the first to be recorded on three separate tracks (sound effects, dialogue, and music).
-Steiner used a number of new film scoring techniques, such as drawing upon opera conventions for his use of leitmotifs.[61]
-Over the years, Steiner's score was recorded by multiple record labels and the original motion picture soundtrack has been issued on a compact disc.
+Steiner used several new film scoring techniques, such as drawing upon opera conventions for using leitmotifs.
+Over the years, multiple record labels recorded Steiner's score, and the original motion picture soundtrack has been issued on a compact disc.

 {{%/ note %}}